Develop for XenServer

 2. If the connection to the pool coordinator fails to respond, attempt to connect to all hosts in the list until one responds

-3. The first host to respond will return the HOST_IS_SLAVE error message, which contains the identity of the new pool coordinator (unless of course the host is the new coordinator)
+3. If the first host to respond is not the new coordinator, it returns the HOST_IS_SLAVE error message, which contains the identity of the new pool coordinator

 4. Connect to the new coordinator